ropensci/cffr/README.md

 standardize the exchange of software metadata across repositories and organizations.
-One of the many uses of a `codemeta.json` file (created following the standards defined by The CodeMeta Project) is to provide citation metadata such as title, authors, publication year, and venue ([Fenner 2021](#ref-fenner2021)).
-The packages **codemeta** ([Boettiger and Salmon 2021](#ref-codemeta)) and **codemetar** ([Boettiger and Salmon 2026](#ref-codemetar2021)) allow for generating `codemeta.json` files from R package metadata.
+One of the many uses of a `codemeta.json` file (created following the standards defined by The CodeMeta Project) is to provide citation metadata such as title, authors, publication year and venue ([Fenner 2021](#ref-fenner2021)).
+The packages **codemeta** ([Boettiger and Salmon 2021](#ref-codemeta)) and **codemetar** ([Boettiger and Salmon 2026](#ref-codemetar2021)) allow for generating `codemeta.json` files from **R** package metadata.

 ## The cffr package